*Breaking News: We’re recruiting our 2017 Student Curator Cohort. Interested in applying? Please visit this page for more information.*

-olding History invites your hands to hold, explore, and even take pictures of some of the most important books ever printed.
-At each event, participants are welcomed into one of the UW-Madison’s Special Collections Libraries where student curators and rare book experts team up to create a lively, hands-on experience with books that were printed when Hamlet was barely a twinkle in Shakespeare’s eye.
+Holding History invites your hands to hold, explore, and even take pictures of some of the most important books ever printed.
+At each event, participants are welcomed into one of the UW-Madison’s Special Collections Libraries where student curators and rare book experts team up to create a lively, hands-on experience with some of the oldest, most culture-shaping, most intriguing books you will ever explore.

 At its core, it is the Wisconsin Idea in action: the program not only welcomes public audiences into the university’s Special Collections, but also provides a forum for training students to share their knowledge and the resources of the campus with our broader community.

-At our kickoff event on July 21, “Holding History: Shakespeare’s Sonnets & Poems,” undergraduate and graduate students (with majors ranging from English to Astrophysics) invited participants to turn the pages of about a dozen rare volumes including the second printing of Shakespeare’s Sonnets.
+Since our first keynote event in the summer of 2016, undergraduate and graduate students (with majors ranging from English to Astrophysics) have invited participants to turn the pages of dozens of rare volumes, including Shakespeare’s Second Folio and the second printing of Shakespeare’s Sonnets.

 Biology major Alexandria Smith discusses old and new books during Q&A, UW-Madison Special Collections (Photo: Rick Marolt)